EnDarke/code-test/README.md

 ### Initial Thoughts
 - Game seems to only have ~200 lines of code total.
 A lot of the code is quite messy, a lot of vulnerabilities regarding code sequencing and client telling server what to do.
 Most systems may need to be refactored.

+### Final Thoughts
+- While I made quite a large some of changes, almost rewriting a lot of the code, I also reused much of the already set in stone codebase in terms of how pads and paycheck machines will function, where their data is stored, etc.
+- I tried not to make too drastic changes from the base product as it deemed to be highly inefficient and would've made this process take much longer.
+- Overall, I think the game is far more clean, far more secure, and far more expandable.
+As expandability is also a highly important aspect to game development.

 ### General
 #### Changes Implemented:
 - Cleaned up codebase to be structured in a much more collective manner.